glaubergedoz/pucpr-quantile-service/README.md

 6. **Deployment**
    - Uses the AWS CLI (configured via GitHub Secrets) to update the running service on AWS.
    - Performs a rolling deployment so that new containers replace old ones without downtime.
+   - This stage requires a manual approval via a Github environment protection rule.

 All steps are configured to **fail fast**, ensuring only lint- and test-verified artifacts make it to production.